 Bruce Youngren Executive Director, M.A., RCC

 Bruce received his Masters Degree in Counselling from the University of Alberta.
-He has a great deal of experience helping people resolve stubborn emotional issues, relationship concerns, addiction challenges, spiritual needs and workplace matters.
+He enjoys helping people resolve stubborn emotional issues, relationship concerns, addiction challenges, spiritual needs and workplace matters.
 He offers clients of all ages a place where they will find safety, respect, kindness, acceptance and collaboration.
 He believes that by doing so unique possibilities, insights and solutions can be uncovered and discovered.
-Bruce is also a Registered Clinical Counsellor, member of the British Columbia Association of Clinical Counsellors and holds a Certificate in Critical Incident Stress Management from the Justice Institute of British Columbia.
-He has also received training in alcohol and addiction treatment, Schema Therapy, Cognitive Behavior Therapy and Solution-Focused Brief Therapy.
+Bruce is a Registered Clinical Counsellor, member of the British Columbia Association of Clinical Counsellors and holds a Certificate in Critical Incident Stress Management from the Justice Institute of British Columbia.
+He has also received training in alcohol and addiction treatment, Cognitive Behavior Therapy and Solution-Focused Brief Therapy.
 Bruce is passionate about providing healing, respect, integrity and leadership to the organizations he serves.
 For fun, he enjoys doing tai chi as a student and as a new instructor.